ibm-cloud-docs/cis/managing-for-security.md

 ### Order dedicated certificates
 {: #order-dedicated-certs}

 {{site.data.keyword.cis_short_notm}} makes managing your certificates simple by offering dedicated certificates.
-You no longer need to gene private keys, create certificate signing requests (CSR), or remember to renew certificates.
+You no longer need to generate private keys, create certificate signing requests (CSR), or remember to renew certificates.
 You can order a dedicated certificate by clicking **Add Certificate** and ordering a wildcard certificate or entering hostnames to order a dedicated custom certificate.
 The types of certificates are:

 * SHA-2/ECDSA signed certificate that uses P-256 key,
 * SHA-2/RSA signed certificate that uses RSA 2048-bit key, and